In partnership with

 - Vomero District: Castel Sant’Elmo and evening nightlife

-Day 4: a day-trip to Vesuvius, between hiking, archaeology and fresh local products
+Day 4: a day-trip to Vesuvius, between hiking, archaeology and landscapes

 Here we are on the fourth day, halfway through the travel itinerary to Naples in one week.
 After having already visited many attractions in the city, it's time to discover its enchanting surroundings...what's better than the city's symbolic mountain?

-Our suggestion is to dedicate a whole day to Vesuvius, from morning to evening, visiting the natural wonders of the area and above all the suggestive archaeological sites of Naples.
-If you are a lover of ancient history, you cannot help but be fascinated by the discovery of places such as Pompeii and Herculaneum, both overwhelmed by the violent eruption of Vesuvius in 79 AD.
+Our suggestion is to dedicate a whole day from morning to evening to discovering Vesuvius, visiting the natural wonders of the area and above all the suggestive archaeological sites of Naples.
+If you are a lover of ancient history, visit places such as Pompeii and Herculaneum, both overwhelmed by the violent eruption of Vesuvius in 79 AD.

 Day 4 stops: